pingan8787/awesome-ai-tools/README.md

 5. [FinseaAI](https://finsea.ai/) 👉 Search the Stock Market, Crypto and everything Finance powered by AI

 6. [Gorilla AI](https://gorillaterminal.com/ai-landing) 👉 Use bleeding-edge AI to analyze stocks

-7. [Onesta](https://www.onesta.ai/) 👉 Find the best financial advisor based on client reviews and more.
-Search by fee-only, fiduciary, robo advisor, cfa, cpa, retirement planning, and more.

 8. [Raizer](https://raizer.app/) 👉 Fundraising platform for startup founders.
 With Raizer you can find perfect investors and reach them out with the power of AI.